Access, Billing, and Identity

 Team Access

 Integrations are created at the team level, not per-user.
-Once a Slack or Linear integration is installed, everyone on your Warp team can use @Warp in the connected workspace.
+Once a Slack or Linear integration is installed, everyone on your Warp team can use @Oz in the connected workspace.
 The integration behaves the same way for all teammates, and everyone shares the same underlying environment configuration.

 When someone triggers a cloud agent for the first time, Warp may prompt them to grant GitHub authorization so the agent can open pull requests or push branches under their identity.
 This allows each run to use the correct permissions without requiring additional setup from an admin.

-Integrations and Cloud Agents run inside Warp's cloud, which means usage is billed based on creditsarrow-up-right.
+Integrations and cloud agents run inside Warp's cloud, which means usage is billed based on creditsarrow-up-right.

 Your team must meet the following requirements to run integrations: